Language Analog: Tamil

 Female Names: See "Pure Tamil Baby Names for Girls"

-Like humans, goliaths, and lizardfolk, vanara are migrants to Monvesia.
-Unlike the other migrants, vanara do not originate in Desolation--and they are not nearly as old.
-Hanuman, the first vanara, awakened in the Forest of Vines after the human exodus passed through that region--and it was he (according to vanaran tradition) that taught the other monkeys the ways of civilization.
+Like humans, goliaths, and lizardfolk, vanara are migrants to Monvesia, but they are not nearly as old as these.
+Anumat, the first vanara, awakened in the Forest of Vines after the human exodus passed through that region--and it was he (according to vanaran tradition) that taught the other monkeys the ways of civilization.

 Recently, the Vanara have begun to explore the world around them.
-Some have ventured into the land of Desolation to the west of the Forest of Vines, while others have come to Monvesia (east of the Sea of Sand).
+Some have ventured into the land of Desolation to the west of the Forest of Vines, while others have followed the trail of human and lizardfolk artifacts adns graves through the Sea of Sand to Monvesia in the East.
 Vanara "colonies" can be found scattered throughout the borders of Veldistan and the Pridelands.
 The first colonies appeared less than 200 years ago, after the rise of the Kleimland.

-- High Vanara say that Hanuman died after a long life, and has reincarnated many times since; Sometimes he lives a normal life, and sometimes he lives the life of a guru
+- High Vanara say that Anumat died after a long life, and has reincarnated many times since; Sometimes he lives a normal life, and sometimes he lives the life of a guru

-- Treetop Vanara say that Hanuman never died, but lives on among the Vanara; he reveals himself every few centuries to pass on a new lesson
+- Treetop Vanara say that Anumat never died, but lives on among the Vanara; he reveals himself every few centuries to pass on a new lesson